dbomoto/MLO_Accounting_app/README.md

 - client page: if a month/s is skipped on the client records, notify the user via unpaid balance.

-- Add a print ready format of the index with the unpaid client data records.
-It must also be downloadable as PDF.

 - "Backup": every year the database must be backed-up and have a blank record for each client; user can view the backed up file by loading it from the google drive, or uploading it.

 - "Documentation": on each function describe the type and format for function arguments